balintn22/Forestry/README.md

 Supports depth-first, breadth-first and bottom-up ordered walks.

-Available as a nuget package as Forestry.
+Available as a nuget package called Forestry.

 # Usage Example for the visitor approach